 Another user on Quora adds, “Especially from a health or even public health point of view, bike fits are also a form of upstream preventive care.”
 Knowing about your tools, accessories, bikes, saddle posts, and every minute detail of the ride is the first step to achieving a result.
 You don’t have to overtrain to get things right, things do not work this way.

-2. Overexerting too soon
+2. Overexerting road biking too soon

 These symptoms indicate that the body is not recovering adequately from the training stress.
 It is because they lack proper posture.
 Keep your shoulders relaxed and pull back; don’t lean forward; keep your back straight; hunching over won’t give you progress.
 You set a proper seat height and equilibrium distance for handlebar prey to achieve that.